-• Axion Portal: A pseudo-scalar singlet a can be coupled to the SM via $aF\tilde{F}$, where F is the EM (or other gauge) field strength tensor.
-This coupling is allowed if a is a Nambu-Goldstone boson, such as the axion.
-While the original motivation comes from the "QCD axion" solution to the strong CP problem, phenomenological studies also consider a more general possibility of "Axion-Like Particle" (ALP), whose mass and couplings are not constrained by the QCD axion model.
-At the ILC, ALPs can be producted in association with photons, Z, or Higgs, and detected through its decays to photons or e^+e^- pairs.
-ILC searches will be sensitive to ALPs in the 1-500 GeV mass range, with couplings 1-2 orders of magnitude below the current limits.
+Another well-motivated experimental target is a pseudo-Goldstone boson of a spontaneously broken global symmetry in the dark sector, with coupling structure motivated by the familiar QCD axion.
+Such "axion-like particle", or ALP, can be produced at the ILC in association with photons, Z, or Higgs, and detected through its decays to photons or e^+e^- pairs.
+ILC searches will be sensitive to ALPs in the 1-500 GeV mass range, with couplings 1-2 orders of magnitude below the current limits [377, 378].